devsharma30/scriptassist/README.md

 - **Natural language → executable Python** — no syntax knowledge required from the user
 - **Multi-turn conversation memory** — follow-up tasks work contextually ("now do it for .txt files")
 - **Safety gate before every execution** — dangerous operations (delete, overwrite, network) are flagged and require explicit confirmation
-- **LLM-prompted dry-run mode** — system prompt instructs the model to preview actions before executing them
+- **Gemini-prompted dry-run mode** — system prompt instructs the model to preview actions before executing them
-- **Automatic single-shot error recovery** — on failure, the full traceback is passed back to the LLM for a one-time fix attempt
+- **Automatic single-shot error recovery** — on failure, the full traceback is passed back to Gemini for a one-time fix attempt
 - **Session logging** — every run is saved to `~/.scriptassist_logs/` with timestamp, task, generated script, and output
 - **Conversation trimming** — history is capped to prevent token overuse and context window overflow